source-academy/frontend/README.md

 1. `REACT_APP_BACKEND_URL`: The base URL of the backend.
 If you are testing with a local backend, the value in `.env.example` matches the default development configuration of the backend.
 1. `REACT_APP_USE_BACKEND`: Set to false if not running together with the [backend](https://github.com/source-academy/cadet).
 1. `REACT_APP_MODULE_BACKEND_URL`: The base URL from which Source modules are loaded.
 (This is a js-slang feature, but of course it has to be configured here.)
-You can leave this blank in development.
+You can just use the default value in development.

 #### URL shortener configuration